nglasl/silverstripe-misdirection/README.md

   replace_default: true
 ```

 When a page is moved, the appropriate link mappings are automatically created (while maintaining integrity).
-This allows customisation around which link mappings remain in the system.
+This allows customisation around which legacy page URLs remain in the system.

 ![replace-default](images/misdirection-replace-default.gif)